VutureVx/Recruitment-Test-QA-Automation/README.md

 * Fork or clone the repository, we would love to see your commit history
 * Use a code editor of your choice compatible with .NET Framework, we recommend Visual Studio Community 2022
 * This test uses .NET Framework v4.6.1, make sure you have the necessary SDK installed
-* Install SpecFlow extension.
+* If you need to regenerate Feature files then you will need to install SpecFlow extension.
 If you are using Visual Studio, this can be done via Extensions > Manage Extensions > Search for SpecFlow.
 Once installed you will need to restart Visual Studio.

 ### Tasks